rb643/fieldtrip_restingState/README.md

 8. Calculate the weighted phase lag index using wavelet decomposition for each of the 5 frequency bands separately
 9. Calculate various graph metrics from the WPLI adjacency matrices

+Steps 1-7 are useful and partly necessary to run manually (e.g. to check trial information and select ICA components mostly, but also to do a quick quality check of your data by visual inspection).
+Steps 8 and 9 can be (and are currently) automated and are best run at the end of your data collection phase when you are ready to start pre-processing.

 ## What assumptions are made
 * You are using a BioSemi ActiveTwo 64 Channel recording system
 * You are using the external channels on the BioSemi to get an additional reference